magne/magne.github.io/src/content/posts/first-post.md

 Hello, and welcome to my site!

 I've wanted to publish a blog for years, not necessarily because I have a lot to of wisdom to impart on the world, but at least I get to learn a few things on the way.
-A few years back I tried to do the same with a [Gatsby](https://www.gatsbyjs.com) site, but I had trouble getting all the features I wanted, to the effort kind of just fizzled out.
-Hopefully, this new site, built with [Astro](https://astro.build), will meet a kinder fate.
+A few years back I tried to do the same with a [Gatsby](https://www.gatsbyjs.com) site, but since I had trouble getting all the features I wanted the effort just fizzled out.
+Hopefully this new site, built with [Astro](https://astro.build), will meet a kinder fate.

-One lesson leaned from my aborted attempt is to not wait until everything is perfect before publishing.
-So I will try to polish things over time, and try to document the progress here.
+One lesson learned from my aborted attempt is to not wait until everything is perfect before publishing.
+So I will try to polish things over time and document the progress here.

 So, don't be a stranger.